Hi, I’m Anna 💙

 Support & Scale - Deliver systems that grow with users over time

-I combine frameworks (like UDL, WCAG, and design systems) to fit each challenge, creating solutions that feel right and work.
+I combine frameworks like UDL, WCAG, and design systems to fit each challenge, building solutions that feel right and actually work.

 Making sense of complexity: I do some of my best work at the stage where everything is still tangled.
 I find the throughline, organize competing information, and make it coherent enough to actually use.

-A natural QA lens: I notice what's off.
-Gaps in logic, inconsistencies in content, assumptions nobody questioned, places where a user will get lost.
+A natural eye for gaps: I notice what's off.
+Inconsistencies in content, structural assumptions nobody questioned, places where a user is going to get lost.
+I catch these things before they become user problems.

-Accessibility from the start: Inclusive design decisions are structural to how I work, which means they make the whole thing better.
+Accessibility from the start: Inclusive design decisions are structural to how I work, which means they make the whole thing better, not just more compliant.

 Quick Facts & Qualifications